1963: The Miracles achieved their second #1 single on the Billboard R&B chart with “You’ve Really Got A Hold On Me.”

 1966: James Brown recorded “It’s a Man’s Man’s Man’s World” at Talent Masters Studios in New York City.
 The single would hit #1 on the Billboard R&B chart that June and reach #8 on the Hot 100.

-1967: “Bernadette” by the Four Tops was released.
-The single went to #4 on the Billboard Hot 100 and #3 on the R&B chart.
+1967: “Bernadette,” the third single from the Four Tops’ album Reach Out, was released.
+The song went to #4 on the Billboard Hot 100 and #3 on the R&B chart.

 1968: Detroit’s then-mayor Jerome Cavanaugh declared that February 16th was to be forever known as “Aretha Franklin Day” in the Motor City.
 The announcement was made at the Cobo Hall auditorium at Franklin’s first concert in Detroit, where she got her start singing gospel before her rise to fame with Atlantic Records.
 In attendance was civil rights leader Reverend Dr. Martin Luther King, Jr., who presented Franklin with an award from the Southern Christian Leadership Council.

 1969: The Islely Brothers released “It’s Your Thing” from their sixth studio album, It’s Our Thing.
 It was the group’s first release on their own T-Neck record label after leaving Motown and became their first #1 hit on Billboard’s R&B chart and their first top 10 single on the Hot 100 pop chart.